GabrielGil/ICS/README.md

 	'description' => $descriptionString
 ));
 ```
-If you want you can contruct as required like:
+If you want you can construct as required like:

 ```php
 $ics = new ICS('//Company//Product//EN');